Burnt by the Sun: Filming

 The film was shot in Moscow while Nikolina Gora was used for the village, and the scenes set inside the dacha were filmed in Nizhny Novgorod.
-It had a budget of $3.6 million, with major sponsorship from Goskino.The cinematography on the project was done by Vilen Kalyuta, a Ukrainian cinematographer.
+It had a budget of $3.6 million, with major sponsorship from Goskino.
+The cinematography on the project was done by Vilen Kalyuta, a Ukrainian cinematographer.
 For the part of Kotov's daughter Nadia, Mikhalkov cast his daughter Nadezhda, who hoped her compensation would be a bicycle.
 Mikhalkov opted to play Kotov himself because he believed it would make his daughter comfortable, explaining "certain scenes [were] especially delicate on an emotional level".

 The scenes were filmed between July and November 1993.
 Mikhalkov decided on a fast shooting schedule out of consideration for Nadezhda, who was six at the time.
 He remarked that "Children grow quickly and lose the tenderness, the simplicity, and the charm their youth carries".

 Themes

-Throughout the film, a fireball appears in several places and sets off fires wherever it goes.
+Throughout the film, a fireball appears and sets off fires wherever it goes.
 This fireball is a burning sun that represents Stalin's purges that come out of nowhere and destroy the most undeserving.
-In the film, Kotov is under the impression that he can see clearly and can avoid the excess of the Soviet's harmful rays.
-He enjoys the warmth of his family and his status as a war hero, but he eventually realizes that he too has been blinded by the severity of his peril and cannot avoid death.
-Mitya is the burning sun that strikes Kotov.
+Kotov is under the impression that he can see clearly and can avoid the excesses of the Soviet's harmful rays.
+He enjoys the warmth of his family and his status as a war hero but he eventually realizes that he too has been blinded by this to his peril and cannot avoid death; Mitya is the burning sun that strikes Kotov.
 Kotov draws the viewer's sympathy and is portrayed in a positive light.